stephan-nylinder/module-organising-data-dm-practices/_episodes/101-introduction-to-data-organization.md

 title: Introduction to data organization
 teaching: 20
 exercises: 10
-questions: 5
+questions:
-- Knowing your data, and how to keep it in order?
+- What do I need to know to keep my data in order?
+- Who are the recipients of my data?

 objectives:
 - Understand what to consider for maintaining data organization strategies in a project
 - Understanding good practices for data storage, processing and documentation
 - Understand what to consider when settling for a file structure
-- How to take the future into account in everyday research

 keypoints:
 - Good data organization is fundamental to any research project